What Is 2 Degrees C

 The Scientific Basis for the 2°C Limit: Understanding Climate Models and Projections

 The 2°C limit isn't based on arbitrary numbers; it stems from rigorous scientific research and modeling.
-Climate models, complex computer simulations of the Earth's climate system, are used to project future climate conditions under different greenhouse gas emission scenarios.
+And climate models, complex computer simulations of the Earth's climate system, are used to project future climate conditions under different greenhouse gas emission scenarios.
 These models incorporate various factors, including atmospheric composition, ocean currents, ice sheet dynamics, and land surface processes.

 Scientists have used these models to simulate different levels of warming and assess their potential impacts.
 The research strongly suggests that exceeding 2°C of warming could lead to significant and irreversible changes in the climate system, with potentially catastrophic consequences.
 The models reveal tipping points, thresholds beyond which changes become self-reinforcing and difficult, if not impossible, to reverse.
 These tipping points include the collapse of major ice sheets, the widespread die-off of coral reefs, and shifts in ocean circulation patterns.